dbosak01/sassy/README.md

 ```

-And here is the first three page of the report:
+And here is the first three pages of the report:

 <img src="./man/images/vs_pg1.png" align="center" />